HACC2021/DAAJ/README.md

  `nvm install 16.13.0`  and then do `npm install -g npm`

 then do npm install in both folders.

+  (run meteor first)

+ to run meteor backend:
+- cd backend
+- meteor

 to run React-Native frontend:

 - cd frontend
 - expo start

-to run meteor backend:
-- cd backend
-- meteor